SvenskaSpel/locust-plugins/locust_plugins/timescale/README.md

 locust-plugins enables you to log requests & events to a Postgres/Timescale database and analyzing them using Grafana.

 The dashboards can be used while the test is running, but also make it easy find and analyze previous runs.

-It aims to be a more or less complete replacement for the reporting/graphing parts of the Locust web UI (but it is possible to use both at the same time).
+This aims to be a complete replacement for the reporting/graphing parts of the Locust web UI, so it is often used with Locust in [--headless](https://docs.locust.io/en/stable/running-without-web-ui.html#running-without-the-web-ui) mode.

 There are three built-in dasbhoards.
 Because Timescale is queried using regular SQL (PostgreSQL) it is relatively straightforward make your own custom dashboards or edit the existing ones.